Stockton University: Campus

 In the 2010s, the university completed several major building projects and other initiatives.
 The new Campus Center opened its doors with a ribbon-cutting ceremony on May 7, 2011.
 The 154000 ft2 building was designed as a green, sustainable building which would be an inviting, inclusive, and exciting gathering place for the entire community.

 Stockton opened a new $39.5-million Unified Science Center with state-of-the-art equipment in September 2013.
 The 66350 ft2, three-story facility expands Stockton's School of Natural Sciences and Mathematics (NAMS).

 Seaview Resort

-In August 2010, as part of its expansion of its tourism and hotel management program in the School of Business, Stockton announced plans to purchase the nearby Seaview Resort & Golf Course.
-On September 1, 2010, Stockton completed the deal for $20 million.
+In September 2010, as part of its expansion of its tourism and hotel management program in the School of Business, Stockton purchased the nearby Seaview Resort & Golf Course for $20 million.
 In 2010, Stockton established the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT), part of the Stockton School of Business in Atlantic City at Stockton's Carnegie Center.

 Stockton University officially completed the sale of the Stockton Seaview Hotel & Golf Club on July 31, 2018, to KDG Capital LLC of Florida for $21,070,000.
-The hotel retained the name Seaview Hotel & Golf Club.
-Dolce Hotels and Resorts by Wyndham will continue to manage the hotel while Troon will continue to operate the two 18-hole golf courses.